TheWatcher/wolfram_cdf/README.md

     <cdf width="width in pixels" height="height in pixels">filename</cdf>

 When specifying the filename, you do not need to include the `File:` namespace in the filename - it will work with or without it.
-You may also provide an absolute URL instead of a filename to show a CDF file from another server.
+If enabled, you may also provide an absolute URL instead of a filename to show a CDF file from another server.

 Examples:

     <cdf width="650" height="400">SomeExample.cdf</cdf>
     <cdf width="565" height="589">http://demonstrations.wolfram.com/HobermanCube/HobermanCube.cdf</cdf>

-Note that the second example above will only work if `$wgCDFAllowExternalURLs` is set to `true`.
+Note that the second example above will only work if `$wgCDFAllowExternalURLs` is set to `true`; the default is to /not/ show external URLs.